f3d-app/f3d/doc/user/OPTIONS.md

 ### `--textures-transform=<transform2d>` (_transform2d_)

 Set the 2d transform to use for all textures applied to the model.
 Importer may set a default value depending on file type.
-If a default value exists, the default value is multiplied by the transform.
+If a default value exists, the default value is multiplied by the provided transform.

 ## Window options

 ### `--background-color=<color>` (_color_, default: `0.2, 0.2, 0.2`)

 Set the window _background color_.
-Ignored if _hdri_ is set.
+Ignored if `--hdri-skybox` is enabled.

 ### `--resolution=<width,height>` (_vector\<double\>_, default: `1000, 600`)